teknetik/Lay-Z-Spa/README.md

 # Lay-Z-Spa WiFi App API

-## Inital Reverse of Android Lay-Z-Spa WiFi App / API
+## Python class wrapper for Lay-Z-Spa WiFi API

 **PLEASE BE VERY CAREFUL USING THE INFORMATION SHOWN HERE, YOU COULD BREAK YOUR LAY-Z-SPA!!!**